Tvarožná (Brno-Country District)

 Tvarožná (Bosenitz) is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 1,400 inhabitants.

 Geography

 Tvarožná is located about 10 km east of Brno.
 It lies on the border between the Drahany Highlands and Dyje–Svratka Valley.
 The highest point is at 400 m above sea level.
-The brook of Tvaroženský potok flows through the municipality.
+The stream Tvaroženský potok flows through the municipality.
 There is one fishpond in the municipal territory.

 History

 The first written mention of Tvarožnice (written as Twarszonicz) is from 1288.
 The village was originally formed from two separate settlements, Tvarožnice and Važanice, which merged into one in the 15th century and were renamed Tvarožná.

 The municipality is famous for the Battle of Austerlitz in 1805.
-Santon hill in the municipality was a strategic location for Napoleon's army, being occupied by the French general Claparèd and his 17th regiment.
+The hill Santon in the municipality was a strategic location for Napoleon's army, being occupied by the French general Claparèd and his 17th regiment.

 Transport

-The D1 motorway from Brno to Ostrava passes through the southern part of the municipal territory.
+The D1 motorway from Brno to Ostrava runs through the southern part of the municipal territory.